Las Palmas Neighborhoods:

 You should be able to find a room here for between €180 and €300.

 Catch a quick bus to San Telmo if you need to leave the city, otherwise the yellow city buses will take you wherever you need to go.

 Ciudad Alta – Tamaraceite – San Lorenzo – Tenoya

 Ciudad Alta and the rest are actually officially two totally seperate districts, but for our purposes I’m lumping them together as one simple category: suburbia.
 I worked in this region for a year, and though I have nothing bad to say about it, I can wholeheartedly say that it’s not where I’d want to live as a 20-something living it up in Las Palmas.

-That being said however, I do have a few Canario friends that live here because A. rent is cheaper, B. they have cars and C. either they drive their cars down to Guanarteme and Las Canteras on weekends or D. they have kids, hence, the ‘burbs.
+That being said however, I do have a few Canario friends that live here because A. rent is cheaper, B. they have cars or C. they have kids, hence, the ‘burbs.

 Which barrio catches your eye?

 Hopefully this leaves you with an idea about where you wanna call home, but don’t take my word for it!

 The best way to choose a piso is to spend a couple of days hoofing it through the city and deciding where you see yourself.
 The average person sleeps about 3,600 hours a year… might as well do it somewhere you like!